what is matcha??

 Matcha is made in a traditional tea ceremony where the lady of the house performs traditional matcha-making for guests to enjoy, and then the tea is served along with wagashi (traditional Japanese cake/sweet).

 What makes us different to smaller matcha companies is that we specialise not only in matcha but all Japanese green teas including various senchas, gyokuro, hojicha, genmaicha etc We also attend tea auctions each season in Japan and make appropriate blends for each country.
 For Australia, we also roast our teas higher than normal in order to suit the hard water as the water in Japan is very soft.
-This ensures higher quality in aroma, flavour is delivered to our Australian clients.
+This ensures higher quality in aroma, flavour is delivered to our global clients.

 In Japan we do not grade our teas and matchas by numbers.
 Grades and the vast price ranges are determined by harvest season, the quality of that harvest, the region the tea is grown in